 Tarsal Tunnel Syndrome

+The Tarsal Tunnel is a narrow space that lies on the inside of the ankle.
 Tarsal Tunnel syndrome is a compression on the posterior tibial nerve that produces symptoms anywhere along the path of the nerve running from the inside of the ankle into the foot.
-The Tarsal Tunnel is a narrow space that lies on the inside of the ankle.
 The tunnel is covered with a thick ligament that protects and maintains the structures contained within the tunnel.
 One of these structures is the posterior tibial nerve.

 Symptoms are typically felt on the inside of the ankle and/or on the bottom of the foot.
 In some people, a symptom may be isolated and occur in just one spot.
 In others, it may extend to the heel, arch, toes, and even the calf.